 3. “Depression is like a woman in black.
 If she turns up, don’t shoo her away.
 Invite her in, offer her a seat, treat her like a guest and listen to what she wants to say.”

-We all get depressed.
+We feel down sometimes.
 Look at what happens in the world ― acts of terrorism against innocent people, losing jobs unexpectedly, serious illness — it’s no wonder we have the strength to get out of bed.
 Clinical depression, of course, is different because a person often needs professional help.
 For many who just feel down on a particular day, a little self-compassion can make us feel better.
 Instead of beating ourselves up for having negative feelings, it’s more beneficial to be kind and supportive of them, like a friend would be.
 Negative feelings are good for our mental health because they tell us that something is not right in our lives.
 The key is to learn how to cope with these negative feelings.

 Once you understand your psychological patterns and the negative affect these patterns have on your life, you can now make better life choices.
 This is a breakthrough!
 Those patterns have kept you stuck from living the life you have imagined.
 Of course, your experiences and the way you coped with them will never disappear.
 They are part of your spiritual development.
 However, the coping mechanisms and false beliefs are no longer dictating who you become, your authentic self is, the self that wants purpose and meaning in life.